Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

     * First, we loop through the versions of each fingerprint
         * `getBenchmarksByVersion(fingerprint, currentVersion)` will return a Java HashMap that maps the 'benchmark version' to another Java HashMap of 'benchmark modes' that have been run
-        * Note: we have to check to make sure there are benchmarks for both the current version and compare version of the currently looped fingerprint (Null Pointer Exception exception).
+        * Note: we have to check to make sure there are benchmarks for both the current version and previous version of the currently looped fingerprint (Null Pointer Exception exception).
 It is possible that you have benchmarks that only have tests in one of the two versions being compared (for this between version test).
     * So, we loop through the modes of each version